am-zed/safari-video-downloader/README.md

 # safari-video-downloader
 Download videos from Safari Books Online at ease.

-Run `pip install -r requirements.txt` to install the required packages.
+Run `pip3 install --user -r requirements.txt` to install the required packages.

 Then create a `config.py` file to store your configurations.

-Run `python safari_downloader.py` to download your video files.
+Run `python3 safari_downloader.py` to download your video files.